NotImplementedLife/Wasteland/README.md

 # Wasteland
-Stuff I no longer use and are not that important to deserve their own repo
+Stuff I no longer use and are not important enough to deserve their own repo